w3c/wcag-act-rules/content/rules/6a7281/proposed.md

   rule_type: atomic
   description: |
     This rule checks that each ARIA state or property has a valid value type.
-  last_modified: 11 July 2022
+  last_modified: 11 November 2022
 ---

 ## Applicability

-This rule applies to any [WAI-ARIA 1.1 state or property](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def) that is not empty (""), and that is specified on an [HTML or SVG element][].
+This rule applies to any [WAI-ARIA 1.2 state or property](https://www.w3.org/TR/wai-aria-1.2/#state_prop_def) that is not empty (""), and that is specified on an [HTML or SVG element][].

 ## Expectation

-Each test target has a valid value according to its [WAI-ARIA 1.1 value type](https://www.w3.org/TR/wai-aria-1.1/#propcharacteristic_value).
+Each test target has a valid value according to its [WAI-ARIA 1.2 value type](https://www.w3.org/TR/wai-aria-1.2/#propcharacteristic_value).

-For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or in the same [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the element that specifies the target attribute.
+For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.2/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://dom.spec.whatwg.org/#document-trees) or in the same [shadow tree](https://dom.spec.whatwg.org/#shadow-trees) as the element that specifies the target attribute.

 For value type `URI` the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).